As winter approaches, are you ready for it? Probably not. But knowing how to prepare your home for winter brings peace of mind.

 Don’t wait until you have 3 feet of snow sitting on your driveway before checking over your snow removal equipment.

-Whether you own a small electric snow shovel, great for clearing snow 6 to 8 inches deep quickly and easily or you live in a snow zone and use a gas powered two-stage snowblower to clear your snow now is the time to bring them out of storage and check they are running as they should be.
+Whether you own a small electric snow model, which are great for clearing snow 6 to 8 inches deep quickly and easily or you live in a snow zone and use a gas powered two-stage snowblower to clear your snow now is the time to bring them out of storage and check they are running as they should be.

 Clearing snow can be hard back-breaking work at the best of times, but having the wrong tool can make it even worse do you need to upgrade yours?
 By using the correct snow shoveling techniques and using an ergonomic snow shovel designed for the job, you will make your life a little easier.